Register for an SEAI free teacher workshop. Choose from online and face to face. Help bring the subject of energy into the classroom.

 Post Primary Teacher Workshop

-Developed in collaboration with the JCT STE(A)M initiative
+These workshops were developed in collaboration with the JCT STE(A)M initiative

-Workshop 1: Energy in Action
+Workshop 1: Energy Efficiency

 An introduction to energy efficiency across the energy strands of the Junior Cycle Science specification.
 It covers the following learning outcomes: